-- the general education requirement in the Behavioral and Social Sciences;
+- the general education requirement in the behavioral and social sciences;

 - a major in social science;

-- a major or minor in Asian studies; and
+- a major or minor in East Asian studies;

+- a certificate in Diversity Awareness; and

 - electives.

-ANTH 101 Introduction to Anthropology: Archaeology and Physical Anthropology (3)
+ANTH 101 Introduction to Biological Anthropology (3)

 A survey of general patterns in the development of human culture, addressing the biological and morphological aspects of humans viewed in their cultural setting.
 Students who complete both ANTH 101 and 102 may not receive credit for ANTH 340, BEHS 340, or BEHS 341.